okta/okta-sdk-dotnet/docs/UserApi.md

 Revoke a Token for a Client

-Revokes the specified refresh token.
+Revokes the specified refresh token

 ### Example
 ```csharp